 Texas A&M put up a huge point total against Alabama in a losing effort.
 Matthews had a couple of mistakes, but won the vast majority of plays.
-Crimson Tide defensive end Jeffery Pagan had Matthews beaten for a sack, but Manziel slipped out of his grasp to complete a pass for a big gain.
+Crimson Tide defensive end Jeoffery Pagan had Matthews beaten for a sack, but Manziel slipped out of his grasp to complete a pass for a big gain.
 Matthews was dominant for the vast majority of the season-opener against Rice, but got crossed up on a stunt and allowed a sack.
-Overall, Matthews has been very impressive as a senior.
+Overall, Matthews was very impressive as a senior.

 8/30/13: There is a quality debate about who is the top tackle prospect between Matthews, Alabama's Cyrus Kouandjio and Michigan's Taylor Lewan.
 Kouandjio could have the best physical skill set.
 At this point, I like Matthews the most because he is the most proven.
 He has been excellent the past three seasons going against elite competition in the Big XII and SEC.